ssardina-agts/agtcity-sarl-mw/README.md

 4. Enjoy!
 You should start seeing the agent reporting things in the console.
     * You can see the simulation on the web browser.

 ----------------------------
 ## INFRASTRUCTURED PROVIDED

 So, what is provided by this package?

+### Entities, EI Players, Game User Agent

+Because the framework involves the [MASSIM game server](https://github.com/ssardina-agts/agtcity-server), an [EISMASSim](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md) Environment Interface (EI from now on) for MASSIM, and the SARL agents, there are different entities and identifications that need to be understood:

+1. An **entity connection** represents a _connection a concrete entity_ in the game server (e.g., a truck or motorcycle) that can _execute actions_ and can _receive percepts_.
+An entity connection is specified in the JSON configuration file by:
+    - A **name**, like `connectionA1`.
+    - A **username** (e.g., `agentA1`) and a **password** to be able to successfully establish the connection to the entity in the game server.

+2. The username of an entity connection is linked to a real game **game entity agent** (e.g., a particular truck or drone) in the game simulator.
+This is the name (e.g., "agentA1") that apperas in the  percepts.
+For example, `connectionA1` could be the game entity `agentA1` which is a drone.

+3. A **player** agent in the EI links to or exposes an entity connection.
+The skill does this automatically by registering one player per entity connection established.
+Those players will have the name `player_<entity connection>`, for example `player_connectionA1`.
+    - Potentially, the EI could link a "player" to many entity connections, but for simplicity we don't do that and establish a 1-to-1 mapping between EI players and sever entity connnections.

+So, `connectionA1` will be linked to `agentA32`, which is a truck vehicle in the game and will be exposed by the EI as `player_connectionA1` (which will be used to receive percepts and send actions via `connectionA1` to agent entity `agentA32`).

 ### Capabilities and Skills